Gino Robair & John Butcher

-Californian percussionist Gino Robair first played with John Butcher in a 1997 recording session at Myles Boisen's Oakland studio.
-Music from that day have been released on two Meniscus CDs -
+Californian percussionist Gino Robair first played with Butcher at a 1997 recording session in Oakland.

 Robair | Butcher | Sperry